ethan-25/only-philly-sports/README.md

 ## Features

 * Scheduled game times for the Sixers, Phillies, and Flyers
-* Live scores are updated
+* Live scores are updated after a refresh
 * Final scores posted at the end of each game

 ***